scality/Zenko/docs/docsource/reference/apis/cloudserver/backbeat/index.rst

 queued.
 It is also instrumental in garbage collection.

 Backbeat provides a REST API with endpoints for healthcheck, cross-region replication (CRR), and metrics.

 The Backbeat API provides REST endpoints for these features.

 Common Request Headers
 ----------------------

-All Backbeat API endpoints are addressed through the ``/_/backbeat/api/...`` route with endpoints entered as described in the sections linked above.
+All Backbeat API endpoints are addressed through the /_/backbeat/api/ route with endpoints entered as described in the sections linked above.

-Accessing the Backbeat API paths is detailed in *Zenko Operation* in the "Backbeat API" section.
+Accessing the Backbeat API paths is detailed in :version-ref:`Setting Up Backbeat Access<https://documentation.scality.com/Zenko/{version}/operation/Zenko_CLI/index.html#setting-up-backbeat-api-access>` in :version-ref:`Zenko Operation<https://documentation.scality.com/Zenko/{version}/operation/index.html>`.

 The internal routes presented in the following table are required for testing the overall health of Backbeat and to measure the progress of an ongoing replication.

 Replication Status
 ------------------

 A special status, PROCESSING, supports cross-region replication with a multiple-backend topology.
-Objects in CRR buckets transition from PENDING to PROCESSING to COMPLETED or FAILED.
+Objects in CRR buckets transition from PENDING to PROCESSING, then to COMPLETED or FAILED.

 -  PENDING: CRR to all backends is pending.
 -  PROCESSING: At least one backend has completed and is waiting for